 Don’t forget that there could even be operational costs from offering free delivery.
 You may need development support for your site or more marketing budget to help promote the offer.
 Don’t forget to factor these in too.

 Step 2: Complete A Competitor Analysis

 Of course, offering free shipping can depend a lot on the industry you operate in.
 Make sure to determine whether your competitors are offering free delivery.
 If they are, note that if you choose not to, you could risk falling behind.
-Customers check several stores before ordering and often show preference for free shipping.
+Customers check several stores before ordering and often show a preference for free shipping.

 If your competitors don’t offer free shipping, it could give you a very attractive advantage and help you grow a loyal customer base.

 It’s essential not to act impulsively when it comes to logistics strategies.
 As mentioned, there are many possible negatives to offering free shipping.
 Make sure to consider everything before deciding to offer free shipping, no matter what your competitors are doing.

 Step 3: Consider Your Brand & Audience

 Make sure to consider your brand, your products, and the customers you are selling to.
 If your focus is to create a premium, high-end brand that provides top of the market goods, then free delivery might not fit with this.